diwakar-vsingh/CountPillar/README.md

 ```
 dataset_generator
 ```
-he generated dataset will be stored in the dataset/synthetic directory, with the following structure:
+The generated dataset will be stored in the `./dataset/synthetic` directory, with the following structure:
 ```
 dataset/
     └── synthetic/